 |Tera Tehnopolis Ltd.||ERDF email@example.com||Croatia|

-This is the second article of MOVECO's blog series to give you more insights to the concept of the circular economy.
-Enjoy reading and to find out more, please visit our platform www.danube-goes-circular.eu and become a member!
-Although,...
+This is the fifth article of MOVECO's blog series to give you more insights to the concept of the circular economy.
+Enjoy reading and to find out more, please visit our platform www.danube-goes-circular.eu and become a...

-This is the first article of MOVECO's blog series to give you more insights to the concept of the circular economy.
+This is the fourth article of MOVECO's blog series to give you more insights to the concept of the circular economy.
 Enjoy reading and to find out more, please visit our platform www.danube-goes-circular.eu and become a member!
-From waste...
+To eliminate...